-Cook in large batches: Cooking larger dishes on the weekend can save time during the week and can help you avoid unhealthy choices when we're hungry and in a rush.
+Cook in large batches: Saves time and helps avoid unhealthy choices when we're hungry and in a rush.

 Add more fruit and vegetables: Add seasonal fruits and vegetables to your favorite recipes, sandwiches, or cereal to add extra flavor and nutrients.
-To preserve the color and nutrients in vegetables, cook them quickly by steaming, blanching or stir-frying.
+To preserve the color and nutrients in vegetables, cook them quickly by steaming or stir-frying.
 For a quick side dish, try steaming veggies in a bowl with a small amount of water in the microwave.
 For a quick healthy snack during the day, keep fruit on hand.